-The WPN824 router allows you to specify when blocking will be enforced.
+The WGT624 v3 wireless router allows you to specify when blocking will be enforced.
 The Schedule menu is shown below:

-Figure 5-4: Schedule menu
+Figure 4-4: Schedule menu

-- Use this schedule for blocking content.
-Check this box if you wish to enable a schedule for Content Filtering.
-Click Apply. - Days to Block.
+Use this check boxes on this menu to create a schedule for blocking content.
+Click Apply.

+• Days to Block.
 Select days to block by checking the appropriate boxes.
 Select Everyday to check the boxes for all days.
+Click Apply.

-Click Apply. - Time of Day to Block.
+• Time of Day to Block.
 Select a start and end time in 23:59 format.
 Select All day for 24 hour blocking.
 Click Apply.

-Be sure to select your Time Zone in the E-Mail menu.
+Note: Be sure to select your time zone in the E-Mail menu.